-We are pleased to announce that the DDL Emerging Scientist Prize will be awarded in 2020 and the application deadline has been extended to 15 July.
+We are pleased to announce that the DDL Emerging Scientist Prize will be awarded in 2021 and the application deadline is June 30th 2021.

 This award recognises significant scientific accomplishment or innovation during the early stages of an individual’s career in inhalation science.

 Entries are welcome from researchers from across the globe working in academia, industry, public service or other scientific establishments.

 The winner will receive a Commemorative Award and £1,000 in prize money and will be asked to present their work as an oral presentation at DDL2021.

 - Applicants must be within 15 years of the award of their PhD (or highest alternative qualification) on 31 December in the year of application